 Mr Rathi indicated that three of the key areas of focus at the FCA will be:

 - A joined-up regulator that functions well

 - Diversity of thought

-Regarding the first of these, the fact that the FCA is seeking to make better use of data to improve the way it regulates firms has been reported in the media as one of the reasons why Mr Rathi got the job ahead of some of his rivals.
+Regarding the first of these, the fact that the FCA is seeking to make better use of data to improve the way it regulates firms have been reported in the media as one of the reasons why Mr Rathi got the job ahead of some of his rivals.

-Concerning the last of these, Mr Rathi indicated that the FCA is prepared to use strategies such as ‘no name CVs’ when recruiting.
+Concerning the last of these, Mr Rathi indicated that the FCA is prepared to use strategies such as ‘no-name CVs’ when recruiting.

 He also mentioned two well-publicised areas in the mortgage sphere.